rt8/data-science/aws_lambda.md

 # AWS Lambda

-Publish message to SNS.
-This will pass json data to another lambda function that is triggered by SNS subscription.
+Publish JSON data to SNS message.
+This will pass the JSON data to another Lambda function that will be triggered by SNS subscription.
 ```python
 import boto
 import json